-Any University-recognized group may invite and sponsor speakers to appear before its group with the approval of the advisor.
+- 1. Any University-recognized group may invite and sponsor speakers to appear before its group with the approval of the advisor.
 Recognized student organizations are not authorized to present programs to all-University audiences unless they receive specific approval from the Dean of Students.
-Exceptions to this policy must be approved by the Dean of Students.
-The Dean of Students may prescribe conditions for the conduct of a speaker if there is reason to believe that such person or persons may behave in a manner inconsistent with the Christian tenets of the institution.
-An event open to an all-University audience shall generally be defined as one that is promoted as being open to persons who are not members of the sponsoring organizations.
-The Dean of Students should be contacted if there are questions about the advisability of inviting a speaker to campus.
+Exceptions to this policy must be approved by the Dean of Students. - 2.
+The Dean of Students may prescribe conditions for the conduct of a speaker if there is reason to believe that such person or persons may behave in a manner inconsistent with the Christian tenets of the institution. - 3.
+An event open to an all-University audience shall generally be defined as one that is promoted as being open to persons who are not members of the sponsoring organizations. - 4.
+The Dean of Students should be contacted if there are questions about the advisability of inviting a speaker to campus. - 5.
 The arrangements for a speaker, the conduct of the speaker on campus and the appropriateness of the activity are the concern of both the inviting group and the University.
-The privilege to invite speakers carries with it important responsibilities to ensure that the proper objectives of the University are not compromised.
+The privilege to invite speakers carries with it important responsibilities to ensure that the proper objectives of the University are not compromised. - 6.
 The University reserves the right to cancel any event it deems likely to cause an interruption in the University's orderly activities.
 The president or his duly authorized representative may order an event to be terminated on grounds that it constitutes a disruptive activity.
-Any member of the faculty or staff or any student who resists such an order shall be subject to disciplinary action.
-A recognized student organization that sponsors a speaker at an off- campus site may not use the Oikos University name or logo nor may they infer directly or indirectly that it is a University sponsored event without the approval of the Dean of Students.
-Approval of a speaker to speak on campus does not necessarily imply approval or sponsorship of their vi STUDENT RECORDS RETENTION The Student Records Committee governs the retention and disposal of all student records in order to be certain that the information collected, stored, and disseminated is consistent with fair information practices.
-This policy provides guidelines for the retention and disposal of student records and to ensure the physical security of those records.
-STUDENT RECORDS COMMITTEE 1.
-The Student Records Committee is a standing committee whose members include the Admissions Officer, Registrar, Business Administrator, Financial Aid Director, Dean of Students, Dean of
+Any member of the faculty or staff or any student who resists such an order shall be subject to disciplinary action. - 7.
+A recognized student organization that sponsors a speaker at an off-campus site may not use the Oikos University name or logo nor may they infer directly or indirectly that it is a University sponsored event without the approval of the Dean of Students. - 8.
+Approval of a speaker to speak on campus does not necessarily imply approval or sponsorship of their views by the University or by the organization inviting them.